lacework/lacework-agent-releases/README.md

 4. Run the `install.sh` script to install the agent by following the instructions in [Run the Lacework Agent Installation Script](https://docs.lacework.com/onboarding/use-the-lacework-installation-script-installsh).

-## Install Using the Lacework Agent Chef Recipe
+## Install Linux Agent Using the Chef Recipe

 1. Complete the [prerequisites](#installation-prerequisites) steps.
 2. Set the `token` environment variable equal to the agent access token you copied from the Lacework Console.